nurdanakman/Trello-API-Automation/README.md

 # Testinium Automation - API Test Project

 ## Overview
-This project is an API test automation framework for Trello, built using Java and TestNG with Maven.
-It includes API tests to validate Trello's functionalities.
+This project is an API test automation framework for Trello, built using Java with Maven.
+It includes API tests to validate Trello's functionalities with RestAssured, Log4j libraries.

 ## Prerequisites
 Ensure you have the following installed: